retejs/rete/CONTRIBUTING.md

 The bigger the pull request, the longer it will take to review and merge.
 Try to break down large pull requests in smaller chunks that are easier to review and merge.
 It is also always helpful to have some context for your pull request.
 What was the purpose?
 Why does it matter to you?

+## Documentation

+The `docs/` folder contains documentation that deploys on [readthedocs.io](https://d3-node-editor.readthedocs.io/en/latest/).
+All changes in this folder should be commited separately with prefix `[docs]`.
+It will also be submitted as a pull request.

 ## Financial contributions

 We also welcome financial contributions in full transparency on our [open collective](https://opencollective.com/d3-node-editor).